Volt-Soft/Stellar-Engine/README.md

 #  Stellar Engine

-A game engine made in C, [SDL](https://libsdl.com),
+A game engine made in C and uses SDL and OpenGL.

 ## Engine Document

 See [ENGINE.md](./ENGINE.md) for further reading (French).

 ## Development

-The Engine is still in design phase, but I started it's development alongside design.
+The engine's development phase has started, and the Alpha version will soon come out.

+## Contributing

 ## License